Obituary: Joanne Burns Sorenson

-Joanne grew up in the great depression and World War II, where she was the eldest of four children, bothers, Roland, Robert and Richard.
-The family grew up in the Belfast, area, and then moved to Lincoln, where Joanne graduated High School from Mattanawcook Academy, in 1949.
+Joanne grew up in the great depression and World War II, where she was the eldest of four children, bothers Roland, Robert and Richard.
+The family grew up in the Belfast area, and then moved to Lincoln, where Joanne graduated high school from Mattanawcook Academy, in 1949.
 She received her bachelor’s degree in Education from Farmington State Teacher’s College in 1953 and furthered her education receiving a master’s degree from the University of Maine.
 In 1953, she was also runner-up in the Miss Maine Contest.
 Joanne then became a school teacher and taught in the school systems of Orono, Caribou and Presque Isle, the latter where she was cadet supervisor at Aroostook State Teacher’s College.
-She then moved to Camden where she taught fourth grade for 25-plus years in the Camden-Rockport school system (SAD #28).
+She then moved to Camden where she taught 4th grade for 25-plus years in the Camden-Rockport school system (SAD #28).

-Funeral services will be held at 10 a.m., on Thursday, September 9, at Jones, Rich and Barnes Funeral Home at 199 Woodford Street in Portland, which will be followed by a reception at the same facility.
-In addition, there will be a service at the gravesite, at the Burn’s family plots, on Friday, September 10, at 10 a.m.
-The cemetery is the Maplewood Cemetery, 24 Ducktrap Road in Lincolnville.
+Funeral services will be held at 10 a.m., on Thursday, Sept.
+9, at Jones, Rich and Barnes Funeral Home at 199 Woodford St., in Portland, which will be followed by a reception at the same facility.
+In addition, there will be a service at the gravesite, at the Burn’s family plots, on Friday, Sept.
+10, at 10 a.m.
+The cemetery is the Maplewood Cemetery, 24 Ducktrap Rd. in Lincolnville.

 Guest Book